Banay97/Reading-and-Writing-Books-Website/README.md

 3. User Interface Customization <br>
 •  Customize the user interface based on the user's role.
-For example, writers should see options for publishing and managing their books, while reader will see books selection, book club, and events.
+For example, writers should see options for publishing and managing their books, while readers will see book selection, book clubs, and events.
 <br>
 5. Permissions Checks <br>
 •  Implement permissions checks in your codebase to verify that users have the